 - Curry Village – location below Half Dome and Glacier Point Road

-Keep in mind that the area outside of the National Park is also a great place to stay.
+Keep in mind that the area outside of Yosemite National Park is also a great place to stay, especially in winter when there is sledding, ice skating and more.
 In addition to visiting the park, you will also have plenty of things to do near your hotel that can be part of your Yosemite experience.

 - Tenaya Lodge at Yosemite – Less than 3 miles outside the South Entrance, in the Fish Camp area, Tenaya Lodge is one of the more upscale places to stay.
-It’s a big resort with amenities to match.
+It’s a big resort with lots of Yosemite winter activities.
 They have cabins, suites and Lodge rooms.
-We stayed in the lodge rooms and it was very noisy with all the kids.
-Next time, we would opt for a cabin.
+The lodge rooms are noisy.
+Get a cabin if you want more quiet.

 - Autocamp Yosemite – If you have ever had dreams of staying in an airstream trailer, this is your chance.
 Autocamp Yosemite has very stylish airstreams with fire pits.

-Glamping is a two for one experience.
-It’s a place to stay but it’s an activity of it’s own.
+Glamping is a way to add another activity to your 2 day Yosemite itinerary.
 I would even go as far to say that glamping at Yosemite Autocamp adds in a third dimension of getting to stay in an Airstream without having to spend a fortune to buy your own and then pull it around the country behind your car.
 The campsite is in Midpines near the historic town of Mariposa and 38 minutes from the Big Oak Flat Entrance of Yosemite.

 The airstream trailers have a private bedroom with a plush queen sized mattress, super soft sheets and a flat screen TV.
 The living area contains a kitchen equipped with all the necessities and a sofa that opens to a full sized bed.
 Most surprising is the huge gorgeous bathroom with a large shower.
 The decor has a chic mountains/mid century modern feel.